TAQWÂ – تقوى

 The second is the particular meaning, which is preserving one’s self from the actions and sins resulting in the punishment of Jahannam.

 Irâdah, mind, feelings and Rabbânî subtle faculties, which are the four elements of the conscience (Vijdân1) and the four faculties of the rûh, each have an ultimate aim.
-The ultimate aim of the irâdah is ‘ibâdah to Allah; the ultimate aim of mind is ma’rifatullah; the ultimate aim of feelings is the love of Allah; the ultimate aim of subtle faculties is mushâhadatullah2 .
+The ultimate aim of the irâdah is ‘ibâdah to Allah; the ultimate aim of mind is ma’rifatullah; the ultimate aim of feelings is the love of Allah; the ultimate aim of subtle faculties is mushâhadatullah2.
 The perfect ‘ibâdah that is called taqwâ comprises the four of them.
 Sharî'ah both cultivates and corrects them and directs them towards their ultimate aims.

 Damascus Sermon-136

-(This letter is very important)
+(This letter is very important.)

-In recent times, I have considered the principles of taqwâ and ‘amal as-sâlih which, in the view of Al-Qur’an Al-Hakîm is regarded as the highest principle after îmân.
-Taqwâ is to abstain from prohibitions and sins.
-‘Amal as-sâlih is acting in accordance with the circle of command and the gain of virtue.
-Repelling sharr is always superior to attracting good.
-And in the age of such destruction, dissoluteness and alluring desires, taqwâ, which is this repulsion of evil and abstaining from kabâir is a fundamental principle and has gained significant precedence.
+In recent times, I have considered the principles of taqwâ and ‘amal as-sâlih, which, in the view of Al-Qur’an Al-Hakîm, are regarded as the most fundamental principles after îmân.
+Taqwâ is to abstain from prohibitions and sins, and ‘amal as-sâlih is to act in the sphere of command and gain virtue.
+While repelling sharr has always been superior to attracting good, in this age of destruction, dissipation (safahat) and alluring desires, repelling the causes of corruption and abandoning kabâir, which is taqwâ, became the most fundamental principle and has gained significant superiority.

-Also, a form of ‘amal as-sâlih is present within taqwâ.
-Since abstaining from haram is wâjib; performing a single wâjib has rewards equivalent to performing many sunnahs.
-In these times – due to the attacks of thousands of sins- a single act of abstaining from hundreds of sins with a simple ‘amal, is equivalent to performing hundreds of wâjibs.
-With the intention of this significant point, under the name of taqwâ and with the purpose of avoiding sin, what is derived from this passive ‘ibâdah is important ‘amal as-sâlih.
+Furthermore, a form of ‘amal as-sâlih is present within taqwâ because abandoning a haram is wâjib; performing a single wâjib has sawâb equivalent to many Sunnahs.
+In these times when thousands of sins attack everyone, a simple ‘amal, a single act of abstaining, is equivalent to performing hundreds of wâjibs by abandoning hundreds of sins.
+With the intention of this significant point, under the name of taqwâ and with the aim of avoiding sin, it is a significant ‘amal as-sâlih achieved through the passive ‘ibâdah.

-The most important duty for the students of the Risale-i Nur in this age is to act in accordance with the principle of taqwâ against destructions and sins.
-Since in today’s social life, hundreds of sins are attacking people every minute.
-Indeed taqwâ and the intention of refraining from sins is equivalent to performing hundreds of ‘amal as-sâlih.”
-Kastamonu Addendum (164)
+The most important duty of the students of the Risale-i Nur in this age is to act with the principle of taqwâ to prevent destruction and sins.
+Since, in today’s social life, hundreds of sins are attacking people every minute, indeed, through taqwâ and the intention of abstaining from sins, one would perform hundreds of ‘amal as-sâlih.

 1 (Vijdân: A faculty of man that is able to distinguish right and wrong, evil and good, and that takes pleasure from good and right and suffers pain due to bad and evil.
 The uncorrupted fitrah of man.)
 (Tr.)